Selling a Disaster Restoration Business (2026): 5x-11x EBITDA & Named Buyers

 A US disaster restoration business in 2026 typically sells for roughly 5x to 11x EBITDA, varying by mitigation-vs-reconstruction mix, TPA (third-party administrator) network status with named insurance carriers, multi-state platform scale, and operating infrastructure.
 Restoration is one of the most active PE consolidation themes because of insurance-backed payer durability, 24/7 emergency response moat, and high-margin mitigation economics.
 By profile: a single-territory franchise (Servpro, PuroClean, ServiceMaster Restore, BELFOR, Rainbow Restoration, etc.) at $300-700k SDE goes 3x-5x SDE; a profitable single-territory operator with diversified mitigation + reconstruction at $500k-1.5M SDE goes 4x-6x SDE; a small multi-territory regional ($1.5-4M EBITDA) goes 5x-7x EBITDA; a regional restoration platform with strong TPA program revenue ($4-12M EBITDA) goes 6x-8x; a premium scale platform ($12M+ EBITDA, multi-state, named carrier program participation, modern operating system) reaches 7x-11x+.
 Active buyers include BluSky Restoration Contractors (Partners Group + Kohlberg & Company, multi-state platform), BELFOR Property Restoration (American Securities Capital Partners + Goldman Sachs Asset Management, the largest US disaster restoration company with $2B+ revenue), Servpro Industries (Blackstone, the largest US restoration franchise with ~2,200+ franchise locations and $4B+ system-wide revenue), ATI Restoration (PE-backed, multi-state with ~$700M+ revenue), First Onsite Property Restoration (FirstService Corporation NYSE: FSV, post 2020 acquisition), Restoration Pros, PuroClean (PE-backed franchise, ~370+ locations), Rainbow Restoration (Neighborly Holdings PE-backed franchise platform), ServiceMaster Restore (now Neighborly Holdings post 2020 Roark Capital acquisition), Cotton Holdings, plus PE sponsors (Partners Group + Kohlberg & Company, American Securities + Goldman Sachs Asset Management, Blackstone, FirstService Corporation, Roark Capital, Aurora Capital Partners, MidOcean Partners).
 The biggest multiple drivers are mitigation-to-reconstruction revenue mix (mitigation is 60-75% gross margin vs. reconstruction at ~10-15%), TPA (third-party administrator) program participation (Crawford, Sedgwick, ECCM, plus direct named-carrier programs with State Farm, Allstate, Liberty Mutual, etc.), 24/7 emergency response infrastructure, modern operating system (Restoration Manager, DASH, Encircle, Xactimate-integrated), and IICRC certifications (Water, Fire, Mold, Bio).
 Buyer-paid M&A advisory (CT Strategic Partners) costs the seller nothing.

 If you own a US disaster restoration business in 2026, the M&A market is one of the most active PE consolidations.
 BELFOR Property Restoration (American Securities + Goldman Sachs Asset Management, $2B+ revenue) is the largest dedicated operator.
 Servpro Industries (Blackstone, ~2,200+ franchise locations, $4B+ system-wide) is the largest franchise platform.
 BluSky (Partners Group + Kohlberg & Company), ATI Restoration, First Onsite (FirstService Corporation NYSE: FSV), PuroClean, Rainbow Restoration, and ServiceMaster Restore (Neighborly Holdings) compete.
 PE sponsors continue aggressive regional consolidation.
+The full list of construction franchises covers the active buyers, fee structures, and unit-economics for each.

 What the asset is worth depends on three things: (1) mitigation-to-reconstruction revenue mix (mitigation is 60-75% gross margin vs. reconstruction at ~10-15%), (2) TPA program participation and named carrier relationships (Crawford, Sedgwick, ECCM, direct State Farm/Allstate/Liberty Mutual programs), and (3) 24/7 emergency response infrastructure plus modern operating system.
 This guide covers real multiples by profile, the named buyers transacting, and the operator-level diligence buyers will run.